Aydin-ab/ray-aydin/doc/source/serve/multi-app.md

 ## Context
 ### Background
-With the introduction of multi-application Serve, we walk you through the new concept of applications and when you should choose to deploy a single application versus multiple applications per cluster.
+With the introduction of multi-application Serve, this guide walks you through the new concept of applications and when you should choose to deploy a single application versus multiple applications per cluster.

 An application consists of one or more deployments.
 The deployments in an application are tied into a directed acyclic graph through [model composition](serve-model-composition).
-An application can be called via HTTP at the specified route prefix, and the ingress deployment handles all such inbound traffic.
+An application can be called through HTTP at the specified route prefix, and the ingress deployment handles all such inbound traffic.
 Due to the dependence between deployments in an application, one application is a unit of upgrade.

 ### When to use multiple applications
 You can solve many use cases by using either model composition or multi-application.
 However, both have their own individual benefits and can be used together.

 Suppose you have multiple models and/or business logic that all need to be executed for a single request.
-If they are living in one repository, then you most likely upgrade them as a unit, so we recommend having all those deployments in one application.
+If they're living in one repository, then you most likely upgrade them as a unit, so having all those deployments in one application is recommended.

-On the other hand, if these models or business logic have logical groups, for example, groups of models that communicate with each other but live in different repositories, we recommend separating the models into applications.
+On the other hand, if these models or business logic have logical groups, for example, groups of models that communicate with each other but live in different repositories, separating the models into applications is recommended.
 Another common use-case for multiple applications is separate groups of models that may not communicate with each other, but you want to co-host them to increase hardware utilization.
 Because one application is a unit of upgrade, having multiple applications allows you to deploy many independent models (or groups of models) each behind different endpoints.
 You can then easily add or delete applications from the cluster as well as upgrade applications independently of each other.

 ## Getting started